S2WAT: Image Style Transfer via Hierarchical Vision Transformer using Strips Window Attention: Pre-Analysis

-The window size in window attention is similar to the receptive field in CNN, which represents the range that computation is concerned.
-Therefore, various window sizes should result in different stylized images, if the locality of window attention is something of the cause of the locality problem.
-We test the three cases when the window size of the last stage is 4, 7, or 14.
-Fig.~\ref{fig3} (b) shows the results of experiments.
-Relatively small blocks can be found when the window size of the last stage is 4 (column 4), while a rough shape of shifted window appears when the window size is set to 14 (column 5).
-This group of experiments proves that window size plays an important role in the locality problem.
+The window size in window attention, akin to the receptive field in CNN, delineates the computational scope.
+To examine the impact of window size, assuming the locality of window attention causes the locality problem, we investigate three scenarios: window sizes of 4, 7, and 14 for the last stage.
+The outcomes of these experiments are depicted in Fig.~\ref{fig3} (b).
+Notably, relatively small blocks emerge with a window size of 4 (column 4), while a shifted window's rough outline materializes with a window size of 14 (column 5).
+This series of experiments underscores the pivotal role of window size in the locality problem.